kayahr/datastream/README.md

 const lineWithEOL = await reader.readLine({ includeEOL: true });
 ```

-### Working with streams
+### Reading from streams

-If you work with a stream as input source then you have to release the lock on the reader acquired from the source in
-addition to closing the stream.
+If you work with a readable stream as input source then you have to release the lock on the stream reader acquired from the stream in addition to closing the stream.
 So you may end up with a nested try..finally structure like this:

 ```typescript
 const stream = new FileInputStream(filename);